 Ear infections and strep throat are some of the most common ear, nose and throat ailments.
 Both of these are medically treatable with antibiotics.
 However, when they become chronic, surgeries, such as the implantation of tubes for ear infections or tonsillectomy for sore throats, may be recommended.

-Currently the University of Maryland Children's Hospital pulmonary, allergy and sleep medicine team offers allergen immunotherapy and other allergy treatments for pediatric patients.
-UMMC will begin offering these services to adults in late 2019.
+We treat environmental allergies with allergy immunotherapy.
+The University of Maryland Children's Hospital pulmonary, allergy and sleep medicine team offers allergen immunotherapy and other allergy treatments for pediatric patients.

 Hearing and Balance

 Our ENT doctors work closely with the audiologists at the UM Hearing and Balance Center in evaluating and treating hearing disorders with technologies such as cochlear implants and bone-anchored hearing aids.